PEAK ATP® (Disodium Adenosine Triphosphate)

 21 resistance-trained men.
 12-week intervention.

-PEAK ATP® increased quad muscle thickness (~+1.7 cm), lean body mass (~+1.7 kg), vertical jump power (~+30%), 1RM strength vs placebo.
-CRITICAL CAVEAT: striking effect sizes for a 12-week RT trial; small sample (n=21); industry-funded (TSI Group).
+Peak ATP® increased quad muscle thickness (~+1.7 cm), lean body mass (~+1.7 kg), vertical jump power (~+30%), 1RM strength vs placebo.
+Critical caveat: striking effect sizes for a 12-week RT trial; small sample (n=21); industry-funded (TSI Group).
 Effect sizes vastly exceed typical resistance training adaptations — warrants independent replication.
 The mechanism (oral ATP supplementation increasing extracellular ATP without raising intracellular muscle ATP) is biologically debated.

 2

-ATP Supplementation for Strength — Meta-Analysis
+ATP Supplementation for Strength — Evidence Synthesis

 Pooled across 5 ATP studies.

 ATP supplementation modestly improved maximal strength vs placebo.
 Effect size modest.
-CRITICAL CAVEAT: limited number of independent trials; substantial industry funding across the literature.
+Critical caveat: limited number of independent trials; substantial industry funding across the literature.
 Generally underwhelming evidence relative to creatine (which has hundreds of trials and Cochrane-level evidence).

 Side effects and drug interactions